tianjyang/Robot-Localization/docs/readme.md

 ## Implementation Timeline
 Day 1:
 Complete definition of robot, static object, and simulation container classes
-* Define a robot object class which is an extension of the EaselJS Shape class
+* Define a robot object class which is an extension of the EaselJS container class
 * Define a method to move the robot
 * Define an update state method to move the robot
 * Bind event handlers to move the robot